Streamerbot/docs/streamerbot/3.api/2.triggers/integrations/shopify/Order-Paid.md

 Shopify order paid trigger.

 ## Details
-This event triggers when a order is paid in Shopify.
+This event triggers when an order is paid in Shopify.

 ## Variables
 :variables-description